iansheret/CachePureFunction/README.md

 ### How does it work?
 The target function and input arguments are hashed (using [DataHash](https://www.mathworks.com/matlabcentral/fileexchange/31272-datahash) by Jan Simon), and this is used to generate a cache filename.
 If the file doesn't exist, the target function is evaluated, and the results are saved.
 If it does exist, the result is loaded from file.

-To check for changes in the source code, the first evaluation makes list of all the functions which are used , and stores this in the cache file.
+To check for changes in the source code, the first evaluation makes a list of all the functions which are used , and stores this in the cache file.
 When the cache data is loaded, the modification timestamp on each function is checked; if it's been modified since the cache file was created, then the cache must be out of date.

 To get the list of all functions used, `clear functions` is called before the evaluation, and `inmem` is called after.
 Clearing all the functions like this will cost some time, but since the target function is slow anyway I think it's a reasonable trade off.